-Demographics: Mixed; Bi-Lingual, all sermons are simultaneously translated into the French language.
+Demographics: Mixed; Bi-Lingual, Sunday service is simultaneously translated into the French language.

 Service: Charismatic, Blended Worship Style, Prayer Services.